University of Queensland

 The University of Queensland is a public research university located primarily in Brisbane, the capital city of the Australian state of Queensland.
 Founded in 1909 by the Queensland parliament, UQ is one of the six sandstone universities, an informal designation of the oldest university in each state.
 The University of Queensland is ranked second nationally by the Australian Research Council and equal second in Australia based on the average of four major global university league tables.
 The University of Queensland is a founding member of edX, Australia's research-intensive Group of Eight and the global Universitas 21 network.

-Horizon Europe / Horizon 2020 Apps using SPOTTERON
+Example Horizon Europe / Horizon 2020 Collaborations

 App Icon